-http://www.55studio.com.au/?thesis-methodology-order Nine hundred and ninety one days.
+Nine hundred and ninety-one days.
 That’s the number of days it has been since I last crashed which was on July 3, 2013.
 I broke my collarbone that day.

-http://awwadco.com/?p=professional-business-plan-writers-in-cape-town So what to do with two foreign exchange students “stranded” in the DC area?
+So what to do with two foreign exchange students “stranded” in the DC area?
 Go for a bike ride, of course.
-Added bonus of 80 degrees and the cherry blossoms at their peak.
-I asked http://prodigitalindo.com/?p=dj-capobianco-resume Terry Moran if we could borrow a bike from his wife, homework help sights Patty.
+We had the added bonus of 80° (27° C) and the cherry blossoms at their peak.
+I asked Terry Moran if we could borrow a bike from his wife, Patty.
 He agreed.
 They agreed.
 We met Terry and Patty, picked up the bike then drove to Daingerfield Island for our adventure to see the cherry blossoms.

-We left the lot and rode to Gravelly Point, stopping to watch the planes land over us.
+We left the lot and rode to Gravelly Point, stopping to watch the airplanes fly over us, landing just a few hundred meters away.
 We made our way across the 14th Street Bridge and stopped at the Jefferson Memorial.
 As I was coming to a stop I saw Kaede stop and was talking to some students.
 These were her friends from the YFU trip in New York.
-They had added a Washington, D.C option but as it turned out, Katrin and Kaede got it for free.
+They had added a Washington, D.C option to their trip but as it turned out, Katrin and Kaede got it for free.

 We rode up to the Lincoln Memorial where Patty and the girls walked up inside the memorial while Terry and I waited with the bikes.
 We then directed the girls to the Vietnam Memorial where they walked down and visited.
 We stopped briefly at the World War II Memorial then made our way over to the White House.

-We went to the north portico of the White House so the girls could get a photo op, which had been denied them on the south side.
+We went to the north portico of the White House so the girls could get a photo-op, which had been denied them on the south side.
 We then got on the bike lane on Pennsylvania Avenue and rode over to Ford’s Theater.
-Hoping to get them inside there was an hour wait.
+We were hoping to get them inside but there was an hour wait.

 For the girls who aren’t used to riding, the sunshine and 25 km (15 mi.) was enough of a ride.
 For me, it was enough of a ride too.
 With bruises and road rash, well, let’s just hope it’s another three years before I hit the pavement.*